edlenox-q/zap-core-help-wiki/HelpStartConceptsBreakpoints.md

 Only requests and responses which match those criteria will be intercepted by ZAP.
 Custom break points are shown in the [Break Points tab][]

+Break point option are configured using the [Options Break Points screen][].

 ## See also ##

 <table>